 By joining this race, it is understood that runners are medically fit to participate, fully aware of the risks involved and thus, signify/vouch that they are medically insured or has the means to cover expenses on their own in case of unforeseen eventuality.
-All registered runners are required to submit a WAIVER WITH MEDICAL CERTIFICATE must be signed by a licensed physician attesting to their fitness and health to join Rizal Mountain Run on or before 26 January 2018.
+All registered runners are required to submit a WAIVER upon claiming of their race kits.
 Failure to do so will result in the dis-allowance of the runners to participate on the race.

 D. Registration Rules

 - Early Bird Rate – August 1 to August 31, 2017

 - Regular Rate – September 1, 2017 to December 31, 2017

 15k – 1000 / 30k – Php2000 / 50k – Php3000

 - Late Registration – January 1, 2018 to January 15, 2018